barry-waldbaum-rl/reat-vm-setup/README.md

 2. Create a firewall rule for your VPC that allows ingress on all ports from all sources (0.0.0.0/0) to all targets.

-3. Create a VM in the region where you want your instances to run.
+3. Create a base image VM in the region where you want your instances to run.

 Requirement  | Specification
 ------------ | -------------